NicolasRichel/basic-dev-server/README.md

 installed on your machine.
 Then clone this repository in the directory of your choice and launch : `npm install` in that directory.

-To run the server : `node run start`, the server should now be up on localhost and listening on port `8081` (default).
+To run the server : `npm run start`.
+The server should now be up on localhost and listening on port `8081` (default).
 **Note :** you can change the port on which the server will be listening by changing the value of the `port` constant in `server.js`.